devkdenis/portfolio/src/pages/about.md

 I design and build interactive visualizations, maps, and interfaces for exploring and understanding collections and stories.
 I collaborate with research teams and cultural institutions, developing metadata schemas and workflows that support data-driven narratives.<br><br>

 <!-- Design practice focus -->
-My design practice focuses on interaction, information architecture, and content structure, with an emphasis on clarity, usability, and alignment with research goals.
-I’ve led projects across design and development, from concept through to launch.
-My approach begins with careful listening through questions and conversations, taking time to understand the goals, context, and nuances of a project.
-I develop structures, systems, and workflows in dialogue with the team, ensuring that the design supports both the material and the people engaging with it.
-I aim to develop solutions that are useful, appropriate to the context, and responsive to how people actually navigate and use information.<br><br>

 <!-- Featured engagements -->
 Projects I’ve worked on have been featured in publications such as The Financial Times, The Guardian, and Al Jazeera.
 I’ve designed and developed projects at